FSReed/FSReed_CS61C_Fall_2020/Notes/Week4.md

 - Data Transfer: **Load from** and **Store to**.
 - Memory: 8 bit chunk is called a **byte**, and memory addresses are really in bytes, not words.
-- Word address is same asaddress of rightmost byte, i.e.**Little-endian** convention.
+- Word address is same as address of rightmost byte, i.e.**Little-endian** convention.
 ![Little endian](Image/week4-1.png)

 ## Data Transfer Instructions

-The Memory Hierachy:
+The Memory Hierarchy:

 - The processor core is at the top of the registers.
 They are extremely fast, extremely expensive, so we have a small number of them.
 - The memory is implementing a different technology called **DRAM**, which stands for **Dynamic Random Access Memory**.
 It comes in different flavors, like DDR3/4/5(*Double data rate*), HBM/HBM2/HBM3(*High bandwidth memory*).